 Example: футбо́́лка [fud-ból-ka] – t-shirt

-- -ГО in the end of the word becomes -ВО.
+- -ГО in the end of the word (when it’s a part of the ending in the Genitive case which we will cover later) becomes -ВО.

 – ничего́ плохо́го [nee-chee-vó pla-hó-va] – nothing bad

 - If several consonants go together, some of them can be omitted to facilitate the pronunciation.